Article 9 min

 • The number associated with source information

-You may rely on verifications performed by an affiliate, foreign affiliate or another member of your financial services or credit union group.
-These data points must match:
+In this method, registered entities can rely on verifications performed by an affiliate, foreign affiliate or member of the same financial services or credit union group.
+The full name, address and birth date data points must match.

 • Full name